dyaghas/obsidian-vault/Java_vault/basics/Access modifiers.md

 #basics

-A [[Variable]] access can be changed through visibility modifiers to make the code more readable and not as prone to human failure.
+A [variable](Variable) access can be changed through visibility modifiers to make the code more readable and not as prone to human failure.

 ----